Canadian Audit Offices and Their Duties

 Auditor General of Canada

 The Auditor General of Canada holds the responsibility of auditing federal institutions and agencies.
 The office examines public spending, ensuring proper financial stewardship, efficiency, and effectiveness in governmental operations.
-With a broader purview, it covers both federal and territorial entities, holding them accountable to ensure they operate within the principles of the association of government auditors.

 Contacts: